eng470-s23/jamieoconnell/index.md

 Hello!
 My name is Jamie O'Connell and for my project, I chose to research about Beyond Toxics.
 As I was researching the environmental justice group I was not able to find a clear timeline in one place that gives information on who they are and what they have done for Eugene as a community.
 I chose to create a written timeline as well as a interactive timleine to show what Beyond Toxics has done over the last twenty three years.
 Below I have given links to show how I put my project together, starting from week one of the terms until now.
 Each link will lead you to information on the project and eventually builds up to a page with all of the information I gathered, followed by a link to the timeline I created for those who enjoy visually learning.
-I would also like to send readers to my [read me](/README.md] to acknowledge who inspired and helped this project as well as giving credit to original residents of the community.

 [project log](/project-log.md)